Reception - Robin Class

 Personal, Social, Emotional Development

 PSHE lessons will enable us to explore issues that arise in our children's experiences.
-Our school is using Restorative Practice as part of our behaviour management and children will be encouraged to understand feelings - their own and others - so that they can develop emotional literacy and empathy.
+Our school is using Restorative Practice as part of our behaviour management and children will be encouraged to understand feelings - their own and others' - so that they can develop emotional literacy and empathy.
 Children will be encouraged to understand their own bodies and growth patterns as well as being encouraged to develop independence in looking after themselves.
 We discuss the importance of relationships, rules and respect for ourselves and others.
-This term we will explore feelings and the importance of honesty.
-We are looking forward to taking in part in more Philosophy for Children (P4C) enquiry sessions to help us explore these issues.
+We are looking forward to taking in part in more Philosophy for Children (P4C) enquiry sessions to help us explore pertinent issues.

 Communication and Language